matryer/oo/README.md

     $afterClassDefined(newClass, argumentsArray)

-The `$afterClassDefined` method is called after a new class has been compeltely defined.
+The `$afterClassDefined` method is called after a new class has been completely defined.
 I.e. mixins and base classes that appear after this class in the `oo.Class` method will have all been handled before this method is called.

   * `this` will be the class itself
   * `newClass` is the compelte new class that has been defined.